 Is RV comprehensive and collision coverage required?

-Comprehensive and collision are not legally required for RVs.
-If you own your RV in full, you can choose to opt-out of these coverages, but most lenders require comprehensive and collision coverage if you rent or lease your RV.
-If you hold the title or pay off your vehicle you can then decide to drop coverage.
-Learn more about RV insurance coverages and how RV insurance works.
+Comprehensive and collision are not legally required for motorhomes and are optional coverages if you own your RV in full.
+However, most lenders require comprehensive and collision coverage if you finance or lease your motorhome or travel trailer.
+If you hold the title or pay off your vehicle you can then decide to drop both coverages on your motorhome or travel trailer policy.

 How does RV comprehensive and collision work?